 Tumors of the thymus gland are called thymomas.
-Around 10-15 percent of people with myasthenia gravis have a thymoma Another 60%, however, will have other abnormalities of the gland including thymic hyperplasia (an enlarged gland).
+Around 10% to 15% of people with myasthenia gravis have a thymoma.
+Another 60%, however, will have other abnormalities of the gland including thymic hyperplasia (an enlarged gland).

 The original association between the thymus gland and myasthenia gravis was made back in the early 1900’s when surgeons observed that removal of a thymoma resulted in the improvement in the patient’s myasthenia gravis.
 Ultimately surgeons began removing of the thymus gland in myasthenic patients without thymic tumors and a similar response was noted.

 Research into the causes and treatments of myasthenia gravis will help scientists learn more about the role of the thymus in the disease.